-Unusual was the discovery in the central chamber – here in the centre were located remains of fireplace.
+Unusual was the discovery in the central chamber – here in the center were located remains of a fireplace.
 In this fireplace were found remnants of fish, frogs, toads, snake, mouse, hare.
 This weird stew was covered with limpet shells and pebbles.

 This unusual combination reminds stories about witchcraft and sorcery.
 There is speculated that the ancient burial mound was used for the rituals of Celtic Druids, but nothing is known for certain.

 The best-known feature of Barclodiad y Gawres is decorative stones.
 Powell and Daniel discovered five stones with carvings inside the mound, Maggie and Keith Davidson discovered carvings on the sixth stone in 2001.